 Regardless of how busy it was, we seemed to be the only ones who minded!
 And, we still enjoyed the fresh, humid air, the Kumoinotaki waterfall, and watching the local artists painting and photographing their beautiful backyard.

-To get here, take the same bus that you would take for Lake Towada.
+To get here, take the same bus that you would take to Lake Towada.
 Starting in Aomori, it passes through the Oirase Stream before terminating at the lake.
-Click here for details on the bus route — again, it’s included with your JR Rail Pass.
+Click here for details on the bus route — again, this bus is included with your JR Rail Pass.

-This might not be an ancient site, but this 122m high bridge is a beautiful viewpoint!
-This bridge connects two areas of the Aomori prefecture (Tsugaru and Nambu) and was built in 1995 to make crossing the Jogakura river easier.
+The 122m high Jogakura Bridge is a beautiful viewpoint!
+This bridge connects two areas of the Aomori prefecture (Tsugaru and Nambu) and was built in 1995 to make crossing the Jogakura River easier.